chrisgoringe/cg-controller/README.md

 There is a little drag box at the bottom right of the controller that you can use to resize it.
 You can also move it around by dragging the header.

+## Snapping

+Controllers will snap to each other and move around together.
+To break them apart, move the controller on the right or bottom.

 ## Known Limitations

 ### Custom widgets